 What Is GDDR?

-So, GDDR is a type of memory, that much we’ve already established.
+So, GDDR is a type of memory, that much we have already established.
 The full acronym, however, is GDDR SDRAM and it stands for Graphics Double Data Rate Synchronous Dynamic Random-Access Memory.
 And unlike your standard system DDR SDRAM, it is designed and optimized specifically for graphics processing tasks.

 What followed was GDDR2, GDDR3, GDDR4, GDDR5, GDDR5X, and ultimately, GDDR6 and GDDR6X.
 Each subsequent iteration of the technology brought higher capacities, higher clock speeds, and higher data transfer rates, allowing the memory to store more data and process it faster, thus improving overall graphics performance.